-5.8 PPE Requirements
+PPE Requirements

 Mandatory PPE must always be worn in the construction site work area.
-This does not include the site offices or welfare facilities.
-The site work area needs to be clearly marked and well communicated during the site induction.
+The site work area must be clearly marked and well communicated during the site induction.
+PPE must be in good repair, not passed expiry and be fit for purpose.
+In the site offices and welfare facility areas PPE requirements may be relaxed.